 Cash Flow shows your current position relative to your goals and may even provide a forecast of your wealth.
 Cash flow analysis is much like your car’s GPS.
 It provides a starting point, a destination, and every reasonable route.
 You select the route of choice and the journey begins.

-Assets, debts, income, and expenditures, are projected year by year, using calculated rates of growth, income growth, inflation, and investment performance…all of this information is used to determine which routes will lead to the desired destination.
+Assets, debts, income, and expenditures are projected year by year, using calculated rates of growth, income growth, inflation, and investment performance…all of this information is used to determine the best route to your the desired destination.